KrispyTech/airneis/docs/pull_request_template.md

 # DONE

 Tell everyone what you have done.
-You may include screenshots if it will help the team to understand what you have dine
+You may include screenshots if it will help the team to understand what you have done

 # TEST